mationai/p5-vehicle-detection/README.md

 Here is an example of false position in action

+*Frame 262 - possible car 'Q' detected*
 ![][img9]

-*Fig 9.
-Frame 262 - possible car 'Q' detected*

 The possible car 'Q' removed due to 3 consecutive empty frames while its lifetime frames is only 5.

+*Frame 266 - possible car 'Q' removed*
 ![][img10]

-*Fig 10.
-Frame 266 - possible car 'Q' removed*

 ---
 ### How to Run